Ipswich Stadium: Origins and Opening

 In the early 1930s the site chosen for a new stadium was directly north east of where the River Orwell and River Gipping meet and north of the London Road.
 It was originally called the Suffolk Stadium and independent racing (unaffiliated to a governing body) had already taken place before an official opening night got underway in 1935.

-Promoter Mr Nat Shaw advertised and organised a first meeting described as being under official licensing on Wednesday 11 September 1935.
+Promoter Mr Nat Shaw advertised and organised a first meeting described as being under official licensing on Wednesday 11 September 1935, one week after the original plan to open on 4 September.
 The wording was a public relations exercise because the licensing was that of the County Borough Council and not the National Greyhound Racing Club (NGRC) which was the official organisation to greyhound racing.
 Nevertheless, the stadium had been re-modelled, covered stands erected in the enclosures and the old kennels replaced.
 The reconstruction of the track was by Fisk & Co Ltd, the electric trackless hare was installed by H.Blann of London, safety hurdles and track equipment was supplied by Mortimer's of London and finally the wireless was by S.West of Ipswich.

 Admission was free on opening night resulting in an attendance of 4,000 to watch the seven races.
 The first race was a 270-yard race and was won by a greyhound called Comas.